inkorange/documentor/README.md

 ## Deployment

-Documentor generates a static site that can be deployed anywhere:
+DocSpark generates a static site that can be deployed anywhere:

 ### GitHub Pages